MarceloBRAmaral/IntroTutCha/README.md

 ### Function Description

 Complete the introTutorial function in the editor below.
-It must return an integer representing the zero-based index of
+It must return an integer representing the zero-based index of ***V***.

-.

 introTutorial has the following parameter(s):